 - Ride the Big Wheel and try to rock the gondola

 I’m excited but tired by the late-night flight.
-It’s hard to get comfortable but I think I have found a spot if I curl up tight.
+It’s hard to get comfortable, but I have found a spot if I curl up tight.
 “Well Harry, I think we can manage all this, let’s sleep on it”, I say.

 They were the last words I remember saying until a flowery perfumed air hostess woke us both up at Dubai International Airport.
-She kindly smiles and says, “please, please, wake up they are trying to clean the plane and you are going to miss your connecting flight to London”.
+She kindly smiles and says, “please, please, wake up.
+They are trying to clean the plane, and you will miss your connecting flight to London”.

-Running up the exit ramp we scampered into a great big long airport hall that seemed to house a thousand people or more.
-It was many stories high, long and narrow with shops down the sides and great big glass chandelier lights high up that appeared over thirty feet across in width.
+Running up the exit ramp, we scamper into a great big long airport hall that seems to house a thousand people or more.
+It is many stories high, long and narrow with shops down the sides and great big glass chandelier lights high up that appear over thirty feet across in width.

-Harry checks the departures screen, finds our gate number and grabs me by my elbow, tugging me along the way we need to go.
-I pull out my boarding pass and passport while he checks the local clock and says: “Rosie, we have exactly fifteen minutes left to board our plane in Gate number 43”.
+Harry checks the departure screen, finds our gate number and grabs me by my elbow, tugging me along the way we need to go.
+I pull out my boarding pass and passport while he checks the local clock and then Harry says: “Rosie, we have exactly fifteen minutes left for boarding our plane at Gate number 43”.

-Which troubled me, as we were standing at this end of the long airport outside gate number 2.
+Which troubles me, as we are standing at the end of the long airport outside gate number 2.
 Glad I wore my sneakers!

-We eventually arrive at our gate number which is already empty.
-All we can see are the backs of boarding passengers and hurrying flight attendants down the boarding tunnel.
+We eventually arrive at our gate number, which is empty.
+We can see the backs of boarding passengers and hurrying flight attendants down the boarding tunnel.
 There are two attendants standing at the check-in desk typing and talking.

 Uh oh, uh oh uh oh!